Damon Albarn: Gorillaz

 The second Gorillaz studio album, Demon Days, was released in 2005 and included the singles "Feel Good Inc.", "Dare", "Dirty Harry", "Kids with Guns" and "El Mañana".
 Demon Days went five times platinum in the UK, double platinum in the United States and earned five Grammy Award nominations for 2006 and won one of them in the Best Pop Collaboration with Vocals category.
 The combined sales of Gorillaz and Demon Days had, by 2007, exceeded 15 million albums.
 Gorillaz released their third studio album, Plastic Beach, in early 2010, which was received with high praise.
 In December 2010, the group released The Fall, recorded over 32 days during their North American tour.

 In a 2012 interview, Albarn talked about the unlikelihood of any future Gorillaz releases; his relationship with Hewlett had soured when Albarn chose to undercut the role of animation on their Escape to Plastic Beach World Tour.
 Albarn later rescinded this claim, stating "When Jamie [Hewlett] and I have worked out our differences, I'm sure we'll make another record."
 On 23 March 2017, the fifth Gorillaz studio album, Humanz, was announced and released worldwide on 28 April 2017.
 The sixth Gorillaz album, The Now Now, was announced on 31 May 2018 and released on 29 June 2018.
 In 2020, Gorillaz began a project called Song Machine, in which new songs with collaborations would be released as monthly "episodes".
 The first nine episodes were compiled together along with more songs in Gorillaz's seventh studio album, Song Machine, Season One: Strange Timez, which was released on 23 October 2020 to positive reviews.
 A second season of Song Machine was planned, though it was later scrapped.
 On 31 August 2022, their eighth studio album, Cracker Island was announced, and was later released on 24 February 2023.
-In September 2025, the band announced "The Happy Dictator" with American band Sparks as the lead single of their album The Mountain, set for release in March 2026.
+In September 2025, the band announced "The Happy Dictator" with American band Sparks as the lead single of their album The Mountain, which released on 27 February 2026.